11:33 AM to 12:53 PM

 The ritual is fervidly performed on the massive Shiva Lingam at the Big Temple at Tanjore, Tamil Nadu.
-Lord Brihadeeshwarar, the presiding deity of the temple is covered entirely with cooked rice and boiled vegetables form the garland.
+Lord Brihadeeswarar, the presiding deity of the temple is covered entirely with cooked rice, and boiled vegetables form the garland.
 “Sri Rudram” is chanted continuously throughout the ceremony, which vibrates among the sea of devotees.
 This ceremony is widely performed in all Shiva temples in Thanjavur, Thiruvarur and Nagapattinam districts.

 instill memory power in children

 The sacred scriptures prescribe fire ceremony, Abishekam (hydration ceremony), Pooja/Archana (Light and Sound ceremony), Yantra and Mantra (special sounds) as the ways to offer your prayer to the divine.
 Out of these, fire ceremony is the most evolved spiritual technology on earth to connect with the divine beings.
 Participate in the remedial services to clear your karma and receive the blessings.